Arizona Court Records

 Can I get a Felony Removed from a Court Record in Arizona?

 There are no laws that indicate that a felony can be totally removed from court records in Arizona.
-However, in very rare cases, a convict that is proven to be of good standing can have his/her crime records removed.
+However, in very rare cases, a convict who is proven to be of good standing can have his/her crime records removed.
 This process is called the “setting aside of a conviction”.
-According to the Arizona statute, A. R. S. § 13–907, when conviction is set aside, the law does not require it to be removed from the criminal record.
-Rather, the record will only show that the conviction was set aside, the verdict was waived, and that the court has dismissed the charges against such person.
+According to the Arizona statute, A. R. S. § 13–907, when a conviction is set aside, the law does not require it to be removed from the criminal record.
+Rather, the record may show that the conviction was set aside, the verdict was waived, and that the court has dismissed the charges against such person.

 Felonies that may not be set aside include; a crime in which the victim is under 15 years of age, certain driving offenses, sex related crimes, and so on.
 If a crime is convicted by the federal court, a state court does not have the right to set aside the record.